SeerEVM/prototype/README.md

 **Dataset:**

 Due to the size of the dataset used in our paper exceeding 100 GB, we have trimmed the dataset to facilitate artifact evaluation.
-We provide two Ethereum datasets, each spanning 1000 blocks (including state data):
+We provide two Ethereum datasets, each spanning 1,000 blocks (including state data):

 - Block height ranging from 14,000,000 ~ 14,001,000, shown in `./ethereumdata_1400w_small`
 - Block height ranging from 14,650,000 ~ 14,651,000, shown in `./ethereumdata_1465w_small`

 ## Usage

 Here, we show how to produce the experimental results shown in our paper step by step.
 All the test scripts are presented in the directory `./experiments`.
-Note that due to the different idle state of the machine's resources, it is normal for the reproducible results to have slight deviations.
+Note that due to the different idle states of the machine's resources, it is normal for the reproducible results to have slight deviations.

 #### 1.1 Prediction accuracy